aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-3/_index.md

 {{< /highlight >}}
 ## **Obsoleted APIs**
 ### **Obsoleted Worksheet.CopyConditionalFormatting Method**
-As an alternative to the Worksheet.CopyConditionalFormatting method, it is advised to use any of the Cells.CopyRows or Range.Copy methods.
+As an alternative to the `Worksheet.CopyConditionalFormatting` method, it is advised to use any of the `Cells.CopyRows` or `Range.Copy` methods.
 ### **Obsoleted Cells.End Property**
-Please use Cells.LastCell property as an alternative to the Cells.End property.
+Please use the `Cells.LastCell` property as an alternative to the `Cells.End` property.
 {{< app/cells/assistant language="csharp" >}}